chandu0101/sri/docs/SriInternals.md

 This module is scala.js wrapper for `react-relay`.
 Use this module if you want to add relay magic to your react (web/mobile) app.

-# Desktop

-This module is scala.js wrapper for [Electron](http://electron.atom.io/).
-Use this module to develop desktop apps.Check [examples](https://github.com/chandu0101/sri-desktop-examples) for more information

 # Addons

 Scala.js wrappers for react-addons-*